pixelated-au/CartScheduler/README.md

 ## TODO:

+- [ ] Add flag to highlight a shift hasn't opened yet
 - [ ] Make locations and shifts sortable
 - [ ] Facility to detect if a volunteer's 'availability' conflicts with a shift
 - [ ] Facility to detect if a shift lost a volunteer after removing themselves - and causing the shift to be closed